Committee

 Dominic Doyle, Captain of the EUGC.

-I grew up with golf in my blood.
-My great grandparents, grandparents and father played the game.
+I grew up with golf and my family played the game.
 As a kid I played when I could and it was always there in the background.
-However I never took it up formally until I moved to Belgium some 30 years ago.
-My favourite type of golf is links where the weather and terrain can inspire and frustrate in equal messure.
+However I never took it up formally until I moved to Belgium.
+I love playing links golf where the weather and terrain can inspire and frustrate in equal measure.

 This is my second stint on the committee and I look forward to helping the club to develop where I can.
 The EUGC has always been a friendly and accomodating club where enjoyment of the game is the primary aim.
 Looking forward to seeing you on a course soon.